-Margaret Breya: Data management is not just about handling the transactional information or the data lying in the backend system any more.
-Data is no longer confined within the four walls of organizations and hence, applying a mechanism to combine the data residing in different sources and providing a unified view is crucial to drive business decisions and operations.
+Margaret Breya: Data is no longer confined within the four walls of enterprises- the reason that data management is not just about handling the transactional information or the data lying in the backend system any more.
+Businesses need to apply a mechanism to combine the data residing in different sources and providing a unified view are important to drive business decisions and operations.

 Enterprise data architecture and data flow are also changing drastically with the arrival of cloud, social, mobile.
 Therefore, cleaning up the massive volume of data coming from disparate sources and make it of decision quality, is a challenge that most of the businesses are facing today.

 CIOs in the organizations need to be more nimble to meet this challenge.
 Be it building the information architecture to meet the real time data services requirements of the business or enabling a single of the customers to improve the decision making process- CIOs are now needed to to act as business advisory and help business select the right data management solutions.

 CIOL: What are the key technology trends that will shape up the data integration solutions market further?

 MB: Data integration is one of the fastest growing enterprise software market – it is growing faster than security and virtualization and that’s quite a stunner.
 A lot of developments in this market will be seen further around Big Data, machine data and the Internet of Things.